 All in the family

 Nobody really knows who invented su filindeu.
-Nor why the women of the small Sardinian town of Nuoro continued producing this elaborate form of pasta requiring the patience of a saint and and hands of a sculptor.
+Nor why the women of the small Sardinian town of Nuoro continued producing this elaborate form of pasta requiring the patience of a saint and the hands of a sculptor.
 But for at least 300 years, the process has been safeguarded by the ancestors of Paola Abraini, protected from outsiders, passed as an inheritance from mother to daughter.